MWDelaney/eleventy-plugin-reusable-components/README.md

 # Reusable Components for Eleventy Plugin

-A configurable Eleventy plugin that enables a powerful component system for building dynamic, reusable UI components across your static site.
+A configurable [Eleventy](https://www.11ty.dev/) plugin that enables a powerful component system for building dynamic, reusable HTML components across your static site.

+👉 Build your components once and use them anywhere.

 ## Features